-Settling on your budget first will help you to choose your material accordingly but don’t forget to factor in grout and adhesives costs and include a 10% contingency for breakages.
+Settling on your budget first will help you to choose your material accordingly but don’t fall foul of a basic bathroom remodel mistake and forget to factor in grout and adhesives costs, as well as include a 10 per cent contingency for breakages.
 Spares will be useful in case of breakages at a later date.

 If expensive glass mosaics or hand-crafted tiles are a must-have but your budget is tight, then think about using your chosen tiles as a feature and tile elsewhere with standard format tiles.
 Decorative borders will add a cost-effective hit of pattern or colour or think about tiling one area, such as the inside of the shower cubicle.

 Poor fitting will ruin even the most expensive of tiles while the cheapest can look fantastic if laid by an expert.
 If you’re a competent DIYer then invest in a good tile cutter and use ready-made grout if it possible as it is easier to use than powdered.